This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Just letting you know these Chocolate Peanut Butter Protein Cookies are sponsored by Naked Nutrition!

-A client told me the other day she can't lose weight because she has a sweet tooth.
+A weight loss client told me the other day she can’t lose weight because she has a sweet tooth.
 I promptly corrected her and told her she can lose weight and eat sweets at the same time.
 It was at that moment I realized how many of you are stuck in the diet mentality and have it all wrong.
 So listen up!

 Have I ever told you the story about how I lost 80 pounds?
 Well, in case you’re new around here and , here’s the short and skinny.
 I lost 80 pounds in 2010 walking every day and eating better.
 That’s all.
 Oh, but wait.
 I forgot to tell you the part about how I ate a chocolate chip cookie every day.

 Yep!
 You can lose weight and eat cookies at the same time.
 I am evidence of this fact!
 Every day I ate one chocolate chip cookie for lunch, and most days I still do that.
 Only these days, it can comes in the form of a healthy muffin or brownie.
-But that cookie a day was just enough to satisfy my craving for something sweet without sabotaging my weight loss goals.

 Chocolate Peanut Butter Protein Cookies